Diversey Holdings

 Diversey Holdings, Ltd. is an American provider of cleaning and hygiene products.

 It serves the hospitality, healthcare, food and beverage, food service, retail, and facility management markets.
 It also provides chemicals, floor care machines, tools and equipment, technology-based value-added services, food safety services, and water and energy management.

 They have a branch in Mumbai, India under the name Diversey India Hygiene Pvt.Ltd.
 Diversey extended its Prosumer Solutions to target a large, fragmented market of small professional users.

+On July 5, 2023, Solenis announced that it had completed its acquisition of the company for $4.6 billion.

 History

 Diversey Corporation was founded in Chicago in 1923 by August and Herbert Kochs as a division of their Victor Chemical Works cleaning products company.
 It was named after nearby Diversey Avenue and became independent in 1950.
 In 1978, Diversey was acquired by Molson.
 Herbert Kochs retired the next year.
 Molson merged into Diversey another American cleaning chemicals company, BASF Wyandotte Corporation, expanding its presence to 36 countries.
 In 1996, the now Northbrook, Illinois headquartered Diversey was acquired by Unilever, who merged it with Industrial Lever to form DiverseyLever based in Cincinnati, Ohio.
 It was named DiverseyLever from 1996 to 2002.

 Johnson Wax Professional bought the business from Unilever in 2002, when it became known as JohnsonDiversey, Inc., while Unilever retained an interest in the DiverseyLever unit.
 Johnson Wax Professional had been a subsidiary of S. C. Johnson & Son until 1999, when it was spun off.
 In November 2009, Clayton, Dubilier & Rice acquired 46 percent of JohnsonDiversey.
 In March 2010, JohnsonDiversey changed its name to Diversey, Inc., with a new tagline, "for a cleaner, healthier future."

 In February 2011, Curt Johnson stepped down as the head of Diversey following allegations of child sexual assault.